InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 mkfs.fat 3.0.28 (2015-05-16)
 ```

-From here, https://slackbuilds.org/ you will download all the dependencies above a put them inside a folder called *packages* inside the transfer USB.
+From here, https://slackbuilds.org/ you will download all the dependencies above.
+And put them inside a folder called *packages* inside the transfer USB.

 Every one of this dependencies was an source and a build script.